Documentation Index

 JSON output

-With --json, the feed returns structured data suitable for scripting and AI agents:
+With --json, pz feed returns structured data suitable for scripting and AI agents:

 {